aymme/aymme/CONTRIBUTING.md

 # Contributing to AYMME

 Welcome!
 Thank you for taking an interest in contributing to this application.
-Bellow you will find useful information on how to start the application locally and how you can start contributing to it.
+Bellow, you will find useful information on how to start the application locally and how you can start contributing to it.

 For any questions, please don't hesitate to contact us via our [Discord channel](https://discord.gg/RpHs6G95).